Search this site

 (This is a feeble translation of a short story by Bengali humorist Shibram Chakraborty.)

-The Government has sent notices and Harshabardhan and his brother Gobardhan have also received them.
+The Government has sent notices to everyone, and Harshabardhan and his brother Gobardhan have also received them.
 The country is facing hostilities at the borders and the prospect of a war is looming large.
-The Government has, therefore, sent notices to all men, urging them to enroll in the military services.
+The Government has, therefore, sent notices to all men, urging them to enlist in the military services.

 "I do not want to go to war," Harshabardhan declared when he received the notice.